Aporocactus

 Aporocactus is a genus of cacti in the tribe Hylocereeae native to Mexico.
 It used to be classified as a subgenus in Disocactus, but according to molecular evidence, it should be excluded from Disocactus and treated as a separate genus.

 Description

 It is an epiphytic genus growing on the branches of trees, but without parasitizing them.
-Occurs as drooping or creeping stems up to 60 cm with 6 ribs covered with many small thorns.
+Occurs as drooping or creeping stems up to 60 cm with 6 ribs covered with many small spines.

 Extant Species

 There are two species in the genus Aporocactus: